 To clean the filters, you must remove the filters first, then clean them under running water.
 Rinse the filters under running water until all soils are removed.
 You may need a soft brush to remove hard stuck-on soils.

 Want to get the most out of your dishwasher?
-Check out these handy methods to use it for other household items, that you might not be aware:
+Check out these handy methods to use them for other household items, that you might not be aware of:

 Can You Put Refrigerator Drawers And Shelves In The Dishwasher?